BowenFu/matchit.cpp/From-Rust-to-matchit.md

 Here we will give equivalent code sinppets using `match(it)` for most samples given by [Rust Reference Patterns Section](https://doc.rust-lang.org/stable/reference/patterns.html).

+For complete samples, please refer to [samples directory](./sample).

 ### Literal patterns

 In Rust: